Skip to Content

 A nose sprocket is a gear located at the front of the chainsaw bar, allowing the chain to move in a fixed place between its teeth.
 The nose sprocket of the bar gets oil from the bar oil reservoir located near the motor of your chainsaw.

-And finally, the nose sprocket might break a tooth or two, which means the chainsaw will not be able to run at all.
 If your chainsaw bar has a replaceable nose sprocket, you can easily swap it for a new one and get on with cutting, but if you own a chainsaw without a replaceable nose sprocket, you will have to get a new bar.
+This is where the bar track comes into play, as it houses the nose sprocket.

 The best way to avoid a jammed sprocket is to keep the oil reservoir filled and periodically grease the nose sprocket to prolong its life and prevent it from jamming.
+It’s essential to determine when to perform this maintenance.

 How to replace a chainsaw bar?